The Sandbox Writing Challenge 2018 — Exercise 26

 My wounded Dragon, stands so proud.

-Neck arching up, looking to the clouds.
+His misty eyes, looking to the clouds.

 Seeing graceful birds flying apart.